 Have a lot of it.
 There’s no such thing as too much.
 (See why Bodily Injury Insurance is a Driver’s Best Friend).

 Most accidents are minor events – a normal day in the life of a car insurance company.
 Most cost only a few thousand dollars at the worst.
 Any car insurance company is just going to write a check and be done with it.
 I’m just guessing here, but I would suspect that for amounts less than $50,000, car insurance companies just let things slide.

 So having car insurance with high bodily injury and property damage limits is a must.
 The more the merrier because any damage in excess of your limit is your bill to pay.

 If I had state minimum coverage, the balance of the damages in excess of $25,000 would have come out of my pocket.
-And because the way the laws work in my state, if I couldn’t pay as a minor, my parents would have been liable.
+And because the way the laws work in my state (and thankfully there was a car insurance agent I could consult), if I couldn’t pay as a minor, my parents would have been liable.

 So the name of the game with car insurance is to buy enough that you’re a significant risk to the insurance company.
 If you have $300,000 limits, you won’t run the risk of being on the short-end of the stick if someone makes a claim.
 You’d have to try really hard, or someone else would have to commit obvious fraud to come up with $300,000 in damages.
 Insurance companies may write $32,000 checks without a fight, but few will part $300,000 in cash without a second glance.

 You can add $100,000 in bodily injury to your insurance for pennies on the dollar.
 I can add that much for less than $10 a month – and my history is anything but perfect.
 People with fewer infractions and few accidents could probably add $100,000 in protection for $3-5 per month.